-Some more information on IR photography (using digital cameras) can be found at: http://www.lifepixel.com/ and other similar sites.
+Some more information on IR photography (using digital cameras) can be found at LifePixel and other similar sites.

 You can also search the Internet for sources of your own using phrases such as:

-If you do not have easy access to the Internet, you may go to a local library and ask about IR photography.
+You may also go to a local library and ask about IR photography.
 Many libraries will only have books and references on IR film photography but you may be lucky and get info on digital photography from yours.
 It all depends on how modern and up-to-date your library services are.

 I am going to assume that you have a basic grasp of the principles of IR photography.
 Even though you need not be an expert on these, I suggest you familiarize yourself with the following before you proceed with this article:

-- What is infrared light, how does it differ from light in the visible spectrum, why is it we can not see it but digital cameras can ?
+- Why is it we can not see it but digital cameras can ?

-- How does a digital camera capture a picture, what is a CCD, what does a camera’s mega pixels(MP) value indicate etc.?
+- How does a digital camera capture a picture?

 From experience I can tell you that: